Red Shirts vow more demonstrations as prime minister rejects call for fresh elections.

 Thaksin himself has addressed his supporters through video messages, urging them to continue their struggle in a nonviolent fashion.

-In a message on Monday the former prime minister, who is living in exile, called for lawmakers, soldiers, policemen, judges and members of the bureaucracy to join the red shirt cause.
+In a message on Monday, Thaksin, who is living in exile, called for politicians, soldiers, policemen, judges and members of the bureaucracy to join the Red Shirt cause.